What is the WordPress White Screen of Death & How to Fix It?

 • Simply verify your website to ensure it is working correctly.

-Turn off the Theme you are using Right Now
+Turn off the Theme you are using

 Like plugins, your WordPress theme could become outdated or conflict with another plugin.
 The installation of themes occasionally goes wrong because of damaged files.
 Start temporarily switching the theme to a default WordPress theme to troubleshoot the issue.